 A bargaining unit member may withdraw the file from consideration at any step in the process prior to review by the chancellor except in cases where the bargaining unit member otherwise would have been required to undergo a fourth-year comprehensive review or a mandatory review for tenure.
-If a bargaining unit member withdraws their file prior to the dean, director, or designee's evaluation, the bargaining unit member must submit an Annual Activity Report by November 1.
+If a bargaining unit member withdraws their d.

-d.
 Appeal Process Regarding Award for Promotion